 For Simon, she has been consulting with many entrepreneurs, and she’s blown away by the sheer magnitude of the opportunity.
 Doctors, scientists, moms, chefs, and mental health advocates are all pressing for more products, and the industry is rushing to deliver on those needs.
 And the business opportunities are wide-ranging.

 One woman, in her early 20s, started a cannabis calendar, canna-Calendar.
 Another woman is starting a review website on various cannabis products.
 Chefs are creating recipes with cannabis, and bartenders are adding CBD to their cocktails.
 But we tend to forget about all the complementary industries that can come out of cannabis legalization and expansion.
-Even magazines, review websites, accessories, lounges, food service, security services for transporting cannabis are just the beginning.
+Magazines, review websites, accessories, lounges, food services, and security services for transporting cannabis are just the beginning.

-Today, Simon is the CEO of High Times a news website for the cannabis industry.
-She lends services to female-owned start-ups.
-She is also an Advisory Board Member for CannaKids, a parent-friendly cannabis oil company that helps cancer patients and those with a variety of diseases.
+In April, Simon ran for the Utah House of Representatives District 21 seat.
+Today, she still lends her services to female-owned start-ups and she is an Advisory Board Member for CannaKids, a parent-friendly cannabis oil company that helps cancer patients and those with a variety of diseases.